 You may lock the control panel to prevent the microwave from being accidentally started or used by children.
-To lock or unlock the controls, press and hold CLEAR/OFF for about three seconds.
+To lock or unlock the controls, press and hold 0 for about three seconds.
+When the control panel is locked, LOCK or L appears in the display.